 Address: 16 Avenue de l’Opéra, 75001 Paris, France

-If world-class accommodation, unmatched hospitality, and luxury in the middle of the city is what you’re after, Nolinkski is a great option.
+If world-class accommodation, unmatched hospitality, and luxury in the middle of the city are what you’re after, Nolinkski is a great option.

 Recommended by Rai from A Rai of Light

 Address: 2 Rue Hector Malot, 75012 Paris, France

 The Novotel Paris Gare de Lyon is a four-star hotel that has been recently renovated in the heart of Paris’ 12th arrondissement.
 We chose this hotel of its unbeatable location next to transport links, but it pleasantly surprised us with its stylish rooms, kid-friendly layout, and range of amenities.

 It’s the perfect place to stay if you’re visiting (or furthering your travel around France) via TGV as it’s right next to the station.
 If you’re wondering where to stay in Paris for first time visitors, Novotel Paris Gare de Lyon is a great option.